AndreaMariani-AM/Docker/example_workflow.md

 ```
 singularity pull name_of_image.sif docker://username/image:tag
 ```
 From any directory, pull the docker image.
-The command `pull` takes a docker image and create a copy as a singularity image. `.sif` is the extension of singularity iamges `name_of_image` can be anything and can be != from the docker image. `docker:// ` tells singularity that we're downloading a docker image, otherwise i'll search for it on singularity repos.
+The command `pull` takes a docker image and create a copy as a singularity image. `.sif` is the extension of singularity images `name_of_image` can be anything and can be != from the docker image name. `docker:// ` tells singularity that we're downloading a docker image, otherwise i'll search for it on singularity repos.

 * Notes on the workflow